kimballa/uiwidgets/README.md

 The layout of widgets is based on a nesting system.
 The top-most visible object is always a `Screen`.
 You can have multiple `Screens`, but only one will show at a time.
-The Screen can hold one element, which may be something that visibly displays, like a `TextLabel`, or it could be a `Rows` or `Cols`; these can be configured to have N items across or down (which may be more `Rows` or `Cols`).
-Each object has an x, y, width, and height.
+The Screen can hold one element, which may be something that visibly displays, like a `StrLabel`, or it could be a `Rows` or `Cols`; these can be configured to have N items down or across (which may be more `Rows` or `Cols`).
+Each object has an x, y, width, and height specified in pixels.
 As containing objects are moved by layout changes, they cascade the position and size offsets to their children.

 In general, widgets expand to fill the space available to them.
 Laying out multiple widgets can be accomplished by nesting `Rows` and `Cols` objects to make a grid, where each row or column therein